udoprog/fixed-map/README.md

 There are many cases where you want associate a value with a small, fixed number of elements identified by an enum.

-For example, let's say you have a game where each room has something in for directions:
+For example, let's say you have a game where each room has something in four directions:

 ```rust
 #[derive(Key)]